• Loading stock data...

 “Throughout this process, we have been clear that our top priority is reaching a new collective bargaining agreement that addresses players’ ask for significant increases in pay, benefits and enhancements to their experience, while ensuring the long-term growth and success of the league and its teams,” a spokesperson for the WNBA said.
 “We urge the Players Association to spend less time disseminating public misinformation and more time joining us in constructive engagement across the table.”

-The latest back and forth between the league and the union comes after trading barbs last week following NBA commissioner Adam Silver’s comments on the Today show.
-Silver said “share isn’t the right way to look at it” when it comes to WNBA labor negotiations, instead saying that player compensation should be looked at in “absolute numbers.”
+The latest back-and-forth between the league and the union comes after trading barbs last week following NBA commissioner Adam Silver’s comments on the Today show.
+Silver said that “share isn’t the right way to look at it” when it comes to WNBA labor negotiations, instead saying that player compensation should be looked at in “absolute numbers.”
 (The WNBA has its own commissioner in Cathy Engelbert, but she reports to Silver, and the NBA owns 42% of the WNBA.)

-Multiple sources told FOS that the league’s most recent proposal included substantial increases to player salaries—a supermax near $850,000 and a veteran minimum around $300,000—but a revenue sharing model similar to the current structure, which is only implemented if certain cumulative targets are hit and only includes league office revenue, not team revenue.
-The WNBA claims it has proposed an “uncapped” revenue sharing model that is directly tied to the league’s performance.
+Multiple sources told FOS that the league’s most recent proposal included substantial increases to player salaries—a supermax near $850,000 and a veteran minimum around $300,000—but a revenue-sharing model similar to the current structure, which is implemented only if certain cumulative targets are hit and includes just league office revenue, not team revenue.
+The WNBA claims it has proposed an “uncapped” revenue-sharing model directly tied to the league’s performance.

 Multiple meetings have taken place in October and will continue this week ahead of the Friday deadline.